Jade-Evans/rockPaperScissors/README.md

 LEARNING LOG:
 - preventDefault() to stop the submit automatically refreshing the page and removing the welcome message instantly.
+- cloneNode(true) - creates a full clone of an element including any children without interfering with the original element.
+Used with my enlarged game theme buttons.

 🦕 Real Dinosaur Trio
 - Triceratops — the horned herbivore with a protective frill.
 Great for a “defender” archetype.